himichaelhe/michaelhe.github.io/jobsearch.md

 # My Job Search Principles

 Here are some ideas on my job search process and lessons I learned from working in internships, projects, and life in general.
-If you have time and want to read more, here is an [expanded version](https://michaelhe.me/jobsearchmore).
-Thank you in advance for reading this.
+Thank you for reading this.

 ## General Principles